sighupio/fury-aks-installer/README.md

 ## Architecture

-The AKS installers deploys and configures a production-ready AKS cluster without having to learn all internals of the service.
+**Fury AKS Installer** deploys and configures a production-ready AKS cluster without having to learn all internals of the service.

 ![Fury Architecture](./docs/assets/fury_installer_architecture.png)

 The [AKS module][aks-module] deploys a **private control plane** cluster, where the control plane endpoint is not publicly accessible.

-The [AKS module][aks-module] expects all the necessary networking infrastructure in place

 ## Usage